glv2/peercoin-blockchain-parser/README.md

     (txt-make-file-from-blockchain "peercoin-blockchain.txt")

-To update a database using a running Peercoin daemon:

-    (rdbms-update-database-from-rpc)

 To create a database from scratch using a running Peercoin daemon:

     (rdbms-initialize-database)
     (rdbms-update-database-from-rpc)

+To update a database using a running Peercoin daemon:

+    (rdbms-update-database-from-rpc)

+To update a database using the blockchain:

+    (rdbms-update-database-from-blockchain)

 ## Donations